schep77/dataviz_final_project/README.md

 # Data Visualization and Reproducible Research

-> Firstname Lastname.
+> Kaitlyn Scheppa

-Learn more about me in my [GitHub profile page](https://github.com/reiminer)
+Learn more about me in my [GitHub profile page](https://github.com/schep77)

 The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course.